-Today, REST is most commonly used to get applications to interact with each other, and it works fine for some situations, but as discussed in my previous blog post there are many advantages to using messaging instead, not the least of which is the ability to use a wide range of synchronous and asynchronous messaging patterns for event-driven microservices.
+Today, REST is most commonly used to get applications to interact with each other, and it works fine for some situations, but as discussed in my previous blog post REST vs Messaging for Microservices – Which One is Best? there are many advantages to using messaging instead, not the least of which is the ability to use a wide range of synchronous and asynchronous messaging patterns for event-driven microservices.

 Whether organizations turn to microservices to solve issues with existing applications or build greenfield applications, creating applications that consist of many single purpose microservices introduces the need for those individual services to interact in real-time to provide value to the end user.